uspki/policies/certificate-policy.md

 #### 4.3.1 CA actions during certificate issuance
 Issuance of a CA Certificate shall require an individual authorized by the CA to deliberately issue a direct command in order for the CA to perform a certificate signing operation.
 Issuance of a CA certificate shall require written authorization by the FPKIPA.

 All Domain Validation TLS Server Authentication certificates and Organizational Validation TLS Server Authentication certificates shall assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) in the x509v3 certificate extension.
-The CA shall submit a precertificate to a minimum of two (2) Certificate Transparency Logs for certificates with a validity period less than or equal to 395 days.
-Information included in the precertificates shall not be redacted prior to submission to the CT Logs.
+The CA shall submit a pre-certificate to a minimum of two (2) Certificate Transparency Logs for certificates with a validity period less than or equal to 395 days.
+Information included in the pre-certificates shall not be redacted prior to submission to the CT Logs.

-- At least one of the CT Logs shall be a log operated by Google.
+- At least one of the CT Logs shall be a log operated by Google
-- At least one of the CT Logs shall be a log operated by a government or business entity other than Google.
+- At least one of the CT Logs shall be a log operated by a government or business entity other than Google

 There is no limit on the maximum number of CT Logs which may be submitted to.